Key takeaways:

 Did you know?

-Rotis are largely made of wheat flour, but wheat isn’t the only kind of flour out there.
-You can experiment with rotis made from different flours.
+Rotis are largely made with wheat flour, but it isn’t exactly the healthiest option, nor is it the only kind of flour available. .

 - Gluten-free, fibre-rich, low glycaemic index